-The Dark Knight, Red Vic, Friday and Saturday.
+A The Dark Knight, Castro, Friday.
 As far back as Memento, the Nolan brothers have seen evil as an influence very likely to corrupt those dedicated to fighting it.
-Here no one, including Bruce Wayne/Batman himself (Christian Bale) get away without moral compromises.
+In what is by far the best Batman movie ever made, no one–including Bruce Wayne/Batman himself (Christian Bale)–gets away without moral compromises.
 But what can you expect when fighting the Joker, who is absolutely nuts in Heath Ledger’s final performance.
 For more details, see my full review.
+On a MiDNiTES for MANiACS double bill with Reign of Fire.